During a group coaching and connection call I had with my secret Facebook group I…

 What I’m trying to do here is open the conversation and to let you know that no matter how long you’ve been bulimic, there is ALWAYS hope.
 Recovery is possible for anyone at anytime.

-Here is a story I found online from Val who is recovering after having had bulimia for 30 years.
 Most of the women I talk to who have had bulimia for this long say that their bulimia started before people knew what it was.
 Back then doctors and nurses didn’t know what it was.
 Therapists didn’t know how to treat it.
 The treatment centers, the access to online forums and chat groups, or local support networks just didn’t exist way back when.
 I can attest to that.

 I can also attest to is the fact that women recover every day.